 Mini Lemon Cheesecakes with Raspberry Sauce.
 At only 200 calories each, this recipe yields 12 perfect little portions of cheesecake.
 Indulge without a huge calorie binge.

 These mini lemon cheesecakes with raspberry sauce are just the thing to serve as the finale to this week’s Valentine’s Day Dinner menu.
 The combination of tart lemon its bright, sweet raspberries is one of my favourite flavour marriages.

-I love this idea of making what amounts to about 1/3 of a whole, full-sized cheesecake because the real temptation with making a large dessert like that, is the leftovers.
+I love this idea of making what amounts to about 1/3 of a whole, full-sized cheesecake.
+That’s because the real temptation with making a large dessert like that, is the leftovers.

 Even if there are a few stragglers leftover after Valentine’s Day, treat yourself and your sweetheart to one, guilt-free, every day until they are gone.

 Happy Valentine’s Day!
 Please check out the other two courses in our Valentine’s Day Dinner Menu:

-Like this recipe?
+Like this Mini Lemon Cheesecakes recipe?